Amasirat/Obsidian/Enneagrams.md

 * They are terrified of being the bad guy and they want to be wise, benevolent people that save the world.
 ### Childhood Experiences

-* In their earlier years, they are highly energetic, playful and outgoing however they quickly realize life is not all fun and games.
+* In their earlier years, they were highly energetic, playful and outgoing however they quickly realized life is not all fun and games.
 * As children they are usually brought up in a family with a lot of strict rules, which they adhere to above and beyond as a form of rebellion, showing their parental figures that they are undeniably good.
 * They continue to have issues with their authority figure as they grow up, because their fear of punishment gets mixed in with their desire to do things the right way.
 ### Variations (Wings)